Maryland Layoffs — January 2022

 |---|---|---|---|---|

-The largest notice was filed by ABM Industry Group, LLC at its Maryland facility, reporting 15 affected workers.
-ABM Industry Group, LLC followed with 13 workers.
+The single largest action involved ABM Industry Group at its Baltimore facility, reporting 15 affected workers.
+ABM Industry Group followed with 13 workers.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.